ngDuyAnh/Avionics-Flight-Computer/AvionicsSoftware-AtollicProject/README.txt

 FOR WINDOWS:
 ```
 MAKE SURE to set up CLION properly.
-The configurations include: Toolchains such as MinGW make, gcc and g++.
+The configurations include: Toolchains such as MinGW make, gcc and g++, and OpenOCD.
 Install STM32CubeIDE or AtttolicTrue Studio to install ARM build toolchains

 If you use STM32CubeIDE:          {STM32CubeIDE_LOCATION}/plugins/com.st.stm32cube.ide.mcu.externaltools.gnu-arm-embedded.7-2018-q2-update.win32_{CHOOSE_LATEST_VERSION}/tools/bin